NGC 4636: X-ray emission

 Chandra image of the core of NGC 4636 with superimposed contours of Hα+[N ii] emission.
 White crosses mark the detected CO cloud positions.

 NGC 4636 is one of the most luminous nearby elliptical galaxies when observed in X-rays, with estimated X-ray flux of 1.8×10^41 erg/s.
 A hot gas corona around the galaxy was first detected by the Einstein Observatory.
 Based on the hot interstellar medium temperature profile, the total mass of the halo was estimated to be 1.5×10^12 M_solar within a radius of 35 kpc.
 The percentage of non-luminous matter mass is estimated to be between 50% and 80% of the total galactic mass, implying an exceptionally low baryon fraction in NGC 4636 and the presence of a large dark matter halo.

 The halo of NGC 4636 has some unique features.
 Observations by the Chandra X-ray Observatory revealed symmetric, 8 kpc long structures within the halo that look like spiral arms.
 The arms are about 30 percent hotter than the surrounding gas cloud.
 The arms form the rim of two large ellipsoid bubbles of hot gas.
 One more bubble-like feature has been detected about 2 kpc south of the northeastern arm.
 A weak radio source, elongated in the NE–SW direction, connects the NE and SW bubbles.
 These large bubbles are likely the result of shocks generated by the AGN jets.
 It is possible that the bubbles have different ages, generated by different AGN outbursts, as indicated by the presence of radio-emitting plasma in one cavity, while the others are radio-quiet.

 NGC 4636 has an X-ray-bright core, having a radius of ~1 kpc.
 The core shows a central cavity surrounded by a bright edge.
 Interestingly, the small X-ray cavity surrounds the ~1 kpc radio jet detected at 1.4 GHz and is likely generated by the jet.
 Thus, the X-ray and radio observations point to a scenario in which gas may be currently outflowing in the central kpc of NGC 4636.

 There are 318 point X-ray sources in the field of NGC 4636.
 About 25% of them are identified as background sources.
 77 of the sources match the location of globular clusters.
 No correlation was found between the X-ray luminosities of the matched point sources and the luminosity or color of the host GC candidates.
 The other point sources are low-mass X-ray binaries.

 Supernovae

 Two supernovae have been observed in NGC 4636.
-The first, designated SN 1939A, was discovered on 17 January 1939 by Fritz Zwicky.
-It was a Type Ia supernova whose maximum magnitude was estimated at 11.9.
-On 12 January 2020, Kōichi Itagaki discovered another Type Ia supernova, designated SN 2020ue.